prime-optimal/waifu-backend-fastapi/README.md

 - Integrate multi-model orchestration into `WorkflowService`.
 - Persist per-model results with a new `ModelResult` table.
-- Adopt the shared observability logger for structured metrics.
 - Add pytest hook for `--run-external` convenience flag.
 - Expand automated coverage for parallel execution and error paths.